PrismLauncher/prismlauncher.org/src/news/moving-on.md

 These disagreements were turned into a takeover of packaging on Arch Linux by the PolyMC founders, something that, understandably, the [MultiMC maintainers took as sabotage][gh-poly-meta-sabotage].
 After MultiMC has [dropped support for third-party packaging][mmc-drops-aur], the seeds for PolyMC were laid.

+As a side note, we want to mention that we do not approve the actions of community members that used these controversies as a basis to harass MultiMC developers.
+Please refrain from brigading other communities.
+It only causes harm on both sides.

 PolyMC's inception is very controversial by its very nature.
 The founders have decided to sublicense PolyMC under the terms of the [GNU General Pubic License 3][gpl3] (GPL-3), which made it impossible for MultiMC to take contributions, without re-licensing to GPL-3 as well.
 As a result the MultiMC team have decided to burn bridges with PolyMC.